bucs110a0spring22/ch1-lab-michaelott241/README.md

 _Replace anything surrounded by the `< >` symbols (including the < >)._

 ## SUMMARY OF LATE POLICY FOR THE COURSE:
- < Provide a  description of the courses late policy >
+ For every 24 hours that pass after a lab is due, 10% of points available will be deducted.
+Additionally, labs can be submitted at any point, up until the last day of classes, for 50% of available points.
+The instructor must be notified in order to receive a regrade.

 ## GRACE DAYS
-Grace days used for this assignment: < # >
+Grace days used for this assignment: 0

-Grace days remaining: < # >/5
+Grace days remaining: 5/5

 ## KNOWN BUGS AND INCOMPLETE PARTS:
- < What parts of the project you were not able to complete >
+I was able to complete all parts of the lab to my knowledge

 ## REFERENCES:
- < List any outside resources used >
+ No outside sources were used aside from the Google docs lab description provided

 ## MISCELLANEOUS COMMENTS:
- < Anything you would like the grader to know >
+ None